 Fourth, the measures of time involve an element of judgment by the expert respondents.
 When sources indicate different estimates, the time indicators reported in Doing Business represent the median values of several responses given under the assumptions of the standardized case.

 Lastly, the ease of doing business index is limited in scope.
 It does not measure all aspects of the business environment that matter to firms or investors—or all factors that affect competitiveness.
-It does no, for example, measure an economy’s proximity to large markets, quality of infrastructure services (other than services related to trading across borders), security of property, transparency of government procurement, macroeconomic stability, the labor skills or the underlying strength of institutions Nor does it focus on regulations specific to foreign investment.
+It does not, for example, measure an economy’s proximity to large markets, quality of infrastructure services (other than services related to Trading Across Borders), security of property, transparency of government procurement, macroeconomic stability, the labor skills or the underlying strength of institutions.
+Nor does it focus on regulations specific to foreign investment.
 Doing Business does not assess the strength of the financial system or market regulations, both important factors in understanding some of the underlying causes of the global financial crisis.
-It does not cover all regulations, or all regulatory goals, in any economy.
-For example, the indicators on starting a business or protecting investors do not cover all aspects of commercial legislation.
+It does not cover all regulations, or all regulatory goals, in an economy.
+For example, the indicators on Starting a Business or Protecting Investors do not cover all aspects of commercial legislation.

 The Doing Business research is conducted in cooperation with leading academic scholars.
 Each of the indicators underlying Doing Business is based on an academic paper, and all these papers have been or are in the process of being published in peer-reviewed academic journals.
 Doing Business has also compiled a list of research papers on topics covered by Doing Business.

-Across all 185 economies the average correlation coefficient between the 10 sets of indicators included in the aggregate ranking is 0.37, and the coefficients between any 2 sets of indicators range from 0.19 (between getting credit and dealing with construction permits) to 0.60 (between starting a business and protecting investors).
+Across all 189 economies the average correlation coefficient between the 10 sets of indicators included in the aggregate ranking is 0.38, and the coefficients between any 2 sets of indicators range from 0.18 (between Getting Credit and Getting Electricity) to 0.58 (between Trading Across Borders and Resolving Insolvency and between Trading Across Borders and Getting Electricity).
 The low correlations suggest that countries rarely score universally high or universally low on the indicators.

-A high ranking on the aggregate ease of doing business means that the government has created a regulatory environment conducive to operating a business.
-Improvements on the Doing Business indicators are often a proxy for broader reforms to laws and institutions—whose effects go beyond the administrative procedures and the time and cost to comply with business regulations.
+A high ranking on the aggregate ease of doing business means that the government has created a regulatory environment conducive to operating a business, as measured by the Doing Business indicators.
+Improvements in the Doing Business indicators are often a proxy for broader reforms to laws and institutions—whose effects go beyond the administrative procedures and the time and cost to comply with business regulations.